dustinnewman/dustinnewman.github.io/content/about/index.md

 title: "About"
 ---

-This is a blog about programming, technology, and philosophy.
 All opinions are mine and not (necessarily) representative of any past/current/future employers.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----